UNH-DOE Community Power Accelerator

 UNH DIGITAL BADGE

-The Community Power Accelerator is part of the National Community Solar Partnership, a national effort funded by the U.S. Department of Energy (DOE) to capture the community benefits of community solar.
+The Community Power Accelerator is part of the National Community Solar Partnership, a national effort funded by the U.S. Department of Energy (DOE) to capture the benefits of community solar.
 By completing one or more of these trainings, you will become part of a national network of developers, financiers, and community organizations working to expand access to affordable community solar to households.
 Read more about the Community Power Accelerator Prize and its online marketplace that connects owners, developers, lenders, and philanthropists to support more equitable deployment of community solar.

 Looking ahead, the Center for Impact Finance, Lawrence Berkeley National Laboratory, and the DOE Solar Energy Technologies Office plan to develop additional Foundations courses in: